 - Medical treatments (chiropractic, physiotherapy, and counseling sessions);

 - Artificial limbs, eyeglasses or dentures (WCB pays for the replacement or repair costs if damaged during a workplace accident);

 - Braces, crutches, canes, hearings aids or other aids;

 - Orthodontic shoes.

-If a person is finding it difficult to return to work, WCB may decide you should take some job training for another type of work.
-They may provide you with vocational rehabilitation services such as supported job search programs, training and counseling.
-If you cannot return to work for reasons that are not related to work, then you may have to find other type of insurance coverage such as employment insurance or CPP disability benefit.
+If a person is finding it difficult to return to work, WCB may decide they should take some job training for another type of work.
+WCB may provide the person with vocational rehabilitation services, such as supported job search programs, training, or counseling.
+If a person cannot return to work for reasons that are not related to work injuries, they should seek other types of insurance coverage, such as employment insurance or CPP disability benefits.